 The vaccine is given by injection.
-If you have had one or more doses of a COVID-19 vaccine you should get one dose of the vaccine.
-If you have never had a COVID-19 vaccine, you should get 2 doses at least 8 weeks apart.
-If you have a weakened immune system you may need up to 3 doses depending on your immunization history.
+People 12 years of age and older should get one dose.
+If you have a weakened immune system, you may need more than one dose depending on your immunization history.

-Getting all of the recommended doses of vaccine is your best protection against COVID-19.
+Getting all the recommended doses of vaccine is your best protection against COVID-19.

 It is important to keep a record of all immunizations received.
-Be sure to bring your immunization record with you when returning for your next dose of vaccine.